-Artisans continue the folk arts tradition at Great Camp Sagamore, supported for nearly two decades by the New York State Council on the Arts (NYSCA.)
+Artisans continue the folk arts tradition at Great Camp Sagamore, supported by the New York State Council on the Arts (NYSCA.)
 These talented traditional artists who have learned from their forebears demonstrate for tours in July and August.

 Visitors who see presentations at 10am or 1:30pm report a greatly enhanced tour experience.
 Great Camp Sagamore is proud of its long partnership with NYSCA and is pleased to be a place where people can learn about traditional arts from these wonderful people.

 We are proud to include the following artisans for 2014:

 Along with repairing many of Sagamore’s heritage rugs over the years, Helen also braids and donates an original-design rug each year, which is offered in the Silent Auction as part of Sagamore’s annual Benefit for Historic Preservation.
 This year, Helen is teaching a day-long Rug-Braiding Workshop, as well as a shorter, introductory workshop for guests attending the Sagamore Benefit.